Client Services Policy

 - the urgency of the matter.

-In accordance with our Customer Services Policy, clients have the right to cancel our agreement within 14 days of signing our Professional Engagement Letter without giving any reason.
+In accordance with our Client Services Policy, clients have the right to cancel our agreement within 14 days of signing our Professional Client Care Letter without giving any reason.
 If there is not a clear agreement, or in the case of a dispute, we calculate our fees based on our hourly rates.
 Please note that we include detailed hourly rates in all our Professional Engagement Letters.